insight-centre/naisc/CONFIGURATION.md

 * `command`: The command to run it should have to slots $SPARQL_LEFT and $SPARQL_RIGHT for the URL of the left and right SPARQL endpoint *(String)*

 ### Path

+This blocking strategy uses the graph distance based on a number of pre-linked elements.
+This means that this blocker first looks for a set of elements where there is a value shared by exactly two elements in the left and right dataset, and then returns as candidates all elements that are within n hops in the graph from one of these pre-links

 **Name:** `blocking.Path`